Hong Kong Confinement Nanny Interview Questions

 However, there are some very experienced confinement nannies who may not have obtained this professional certificate but have gained a good reputation through years of practical experience.
 Related certificates should be considered as a reference but may not fully reflect the nanny's abilities.

-Note: Many confinement nannies also pursue additional skills enhancement courses, such as breastfeeding, baby massage, infant special care, infant and child development, postpartum diet, Chinese medicine knowledge, and etc. The more courses they have completed, the wider their range of professional knowledge, indicating their commitment to continuous professional development.
+Note: Many confinement nannies also pursue additional skills enrichment courses, such as breastfeeding, baby massage, infant special care, infant and child development, postpartum diet, Chinese medicine, and etc. The more courses they have completed, the wider their range of professional knowledge, indicating their commitment to continuous professional development.

 Note: Recommendation letters are written by previous clients and highlight the nanny's strengths and character.
 These firsthand accounts can help you understand the nanny's childcare approach and determine if she is suitable for your family.

-Sometimes, experienced confinement nannies will state they don't have recent reference letters as their clients express appreciation by referring their friends.
+Sometimes, very experienced confinement nannies will state they don't have recent reference letters as their clients express appreciation by referring their friends and families.
 When there is no recent reference letters, you can ask the nanny to provide the contacts of one or two past employers for reference checking.

 Services and Scope

-What kind of postpartum meals will you prepare?
-Can you make Western/Vegetarian/ dishes?
+- What kind of postpartum meals will you prepare?
+Can you make Western/Vegetarian/Pescatarian dishes?

 Note: Preparing postpartum meals is one of the most important tasks for a confinement nanny.
-If the meals are not to the mother's taste, it can affect her mood.
-We recommend asking the nanny to showcase photos of previous confinement meals during the interview to assess the presentation, portion size, and nutritional value of the meals.
+We recommend asking the nanny to showcase photos of previous confinement meals during the interview to assess the presentation and nutritional value of the meals.

 Personality and Childcare Approach